 | Flatpak | Flathub | Latest stable | Automatic via flatpak update | All users who want the latest features with sandboxing |

-| APT | Debian Repos | Stable (older) | Automatic via apt upgrade | Debian 11/12 users who prefer distro-tested packages |
+| APT | Debian Repos | Stable (older); unavailable on Debian 13 | Automatic via apt upgrade | Debian 11 and 12 users who prefer distro-tested packages |

-| Snap | Snapcraft | Latest stable | Automatic background updates | Users with snapd already installed |
+| Snap | Snapcraft | Latest stable | Automatic background updates | Users with snapd already configured |

-| Official Binary | GitHub Releases | Latest stable | Manual (script available) | Advanced users who prefer portable installation |
+| Official Binary | GitHub Releases | Latest stable | Built-in auto-update + manual script | Advanced users who prefer a portable installation |

 Flatpak is recommended for most users because it provides the latest Telegram features and security updates directly from the developers with sandboxed security.
-The APT method offers simpler integration with Debian’s package manager but ships an older version and is not available on Debian 13 (Trixie).
+The APT method offers seamless integration with Debian’s package manager but ships an older version and is not available on Debian 13 (Trixie).

-Method 1: Install Telegram via Flatpak
+Method 1: Install Telegram on Debian via Flatpak

 Flatpak provides the latest Telegram Desktop release directly from Flathub, running in a sandboxed environment for enhanced security.
-This method works on all Debian versions and is recommended for users who want the newest features.
+This method works on all supported Debian versions and is recommended for users who want the newest features.

-Ensure Flatpak is Installed
+Ensure Flatpak is Installed on Debian

 Before installing Telegram via Flatpak, you need the Flatpak framework and Flathub repository configured on your system.
 If you have not yet set up Flatpak, follow our comprehensive Flatpak installation guide for Debian to enable the Flatpak framework and add the Flathub repository.
 The setup typically takes under five minutes.

-Install Telegram from Flathub
+Install Telegram Desktop from Flathub

 flatpak install flathub org.telegram.desktop -y

-Specifically, the -y flag automatically confirms installation prompts, allowing the process to complete without further input.
+The -y flag automatically confirms installation prompts, allowing the process to complete without further input.

-Verify Flatpak Installation
+Verify Flatpak Telegram Installation

 flatpak list | grep -i telegram